vorenus-at-work/drlnd/p1_navigation/README.md

 ### Getting Started

+1. A windows version environment is downloaded.
+If you are working over other plaforms please take your own environment as the following.

-1. Download the environment from one of the links below.
+2. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)